AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 1. Follow the instructions to create a support case while ensuring you provide the following information:

     * Primary contact name, email, phone.
+    * Name of your Dynamic Media account.
-    * You want DASH enable on your Dynamic Media account.
+    * Specify that you want DASH enabled on your Dynamic Media account and on Experience Manager.

 1. Adobe Customer Support adds you to the DASH customer Wait List based on the order in which requests are submitted.
 1. When Adobe is ready to handle your request, Customer Support contacts you to coordinate and set a target date for DASH enablement.